nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start
 1. This user guide is best read at a zoom level of 125% on your browser.
+   For viewing images in greater clarity, you may need to use 150% zoom or above.

 1. ModuleBook3.5 can run on a computer installed with a major operating system (e.g. Windows/Mac/Linux) and Java 11.